-We have developed a fully functional Arduino sketch named Telelogger, as the reference code for Freematics ONE+.
-It sets up peripherals and network, collects data from multiple sources and transmits the data to Freematics Hub (telematics server software), via WIFI or cellular network.
-Currently UDP is used as transport protocol.
-With available source code, it is not difficult to alter the transmission to work with your server.
+Telelogger is one of the reference code for Freematics ONE+.
+It sets up peripherals and network, collects data from multiple sources including OBD, GNSS, motion sensor, and transmits the data to Freematics Hub or Traccar, via WiFi or cellular network, in UDP or HTTP protocol.
 The sketch and library for Freematics ONE+ are hosted on Github.
-Get a copy of the code by Github desktop software, command-line git, or simply downloading a ZIP tarball of the repository.

-Once the IDE is installed, load the folder of Telelogger (which contains file platformio.ini) and the project is ready for developing and compiling.
+Once IDE installed, load the folder of telelogger and the project is ready for developing and compiling.
 The first loading may take a while as the ESP32 package is downloaded and installed on demand.

 PlatformIO has built-in serial monitor.
-Once the uploading is done, and Freematics ONE+ is in your car’s OBD-II port or you have a Freematics OBD-II Emulator which can be more convenient, you can open the serial terminal by press ALT+SHIFT+M and PlatformIO will again automatically detect serial port and baud rate.
-You will see sketch running with serial output.
-By default, BLE is on so you can also watch status output wirelessly with a BLE terminal app (e.g. LightBlue on iOS).
+Once the uploading is done, and if Freematics ONE+ is in your car’s OBD-II port or you have a Freematics OBD-II Emulator which can be more convenient, you can open the serial terminal to monitor the working status from the serial output right away.